-In this article, we look at the possible causes of dizziness in type 2 diabetes, other symptoms to be aware of, treatment options, and when to see a doctor.
+This article examines the possible causes of dizziness in type 2 diabetes in more detail, other symptoms to be aware of, treatment options, and when to contact a doctor.

-Low blood sugar, or hypoglycemia, can occur in a person with diabetes.
-Low blood sugar levels, or low glucose levels, are those that fall below the healthy range.
+Low blood sugar — hypoglycemia — can occur in a person with type 2 diabetes.
+Low blood sugar levels, also known as low glucose levels, are those that fall below the target range.

-According to the American Diabetes Association (ADA), low blood sugar levels are usually below 70 milligrams per deciliter (mg/dl), although this may be different for each individual.
+According to the American Diabetes Association (ADA), low blood sugar levels are usually below 70 milligrams per deciliter (mg/dl), although this may differ for each individual.

 Research suggests that